 The DFR team has decades of experience working with artists to translate ideas into 2D, 3D and 4D artworks and installations.
-DFR's expertise in laser cutting, CNC routing, 3D printing, 3D scanning, digital embroidery, digital textile printing, 3D to bronze and countless other processes from high-tech to traditional methods, set a foundation for creative ideas to flourish into unique artworks.
+DFR's expertise in laser cutting, CNC routing, 3D printing, 3D scanning, digital embroidery, automated long arm sewing, digital textile printing, 3D prints to bronze casting and countless other processes from high-tech to traditional methods, set a foundation for creative ideas to flourish into unique artworks.
 We work with DFR residents to explore innovative approaches in the digital craft of making.

 WHY IS DIGITAL TECHNOLOGY POWERFUL FOR ARTISTS?